-404.7.1 Quick Opening Closures.
-A quick opening closure is a pressure containing component (see para.
+404.7.1 Quick-Opening Closures.
+A quick-opening closure is a pressure-containing component (see para.
 404.10) used for repeated access to the interior of a piping system.
-It is not the intent of this Code to impose the requirements of a specific design method on the designer or manufacturer of a quick opening closure.
+It is not the intent of this Code to impose the requirements of a specific design method on the designer or manufacturer of a quick-opening closure.

-Quick opening closures used for pressure containment under this Code shall have pressure and temperature ratings equal to or in excess of the design requirements of the pipeline system to which they are attached (see paras.
+Quick-opening closures used for pressure containment under this Code shall have pressure and temperature ratings equal to or in excess of the design requirements of the pipeline system to which they are attached (see paras.
 403.1 through 403.6).

-Quick opening closures shall be equipped with safety locking devices in compliance with Section VIII, Division 1 UG-35(b) of the ASME Boiler and Pressure Vessel Code.
+Quick-opening closures shall be equipped with safety locking devices in compliance with the ASME BPVC, Section VIII, Division 1, UG-35(b).

-Weld end preparation shall be in accordance with para 434.8.6.
+Weld end preparation shall be in accordance with para.
+434.8.6.

-404.7.2 Closure Fittings.
+404.7.2 Closure Fiftings.
 Closure fittings commonly referred to as "weld caps" shall be designed and manufactured in accordance with ASME B16.9 or MSS SP-75.

 404.7.3 Closure Heads.
 Closure heads such as flat, ellipsoidal (other than in para.
 404.7.2), spherical, or conical heads are allowed for use under this Code.
-Such items shall be designed in accordance with Section VIII, Division 1, of the ASME Boiler and Pressure Vessel Code.
+Such items shall be designed in accordance with the ASME BPVC, Section VIII, Division 1.
 The maximum allowable stresses for materials used in these closure heads shall be established under the provisions of para.
 403.2.

-If welds are used in the construction of these heads, they shall be 100% radiographically inspected in accordance with the provisions of Section VIII, Division 1.
+If welds are used in the construction of these heads, they shall be 100% radiographically inspected in accordance with the provisions of ASME BPVC, Section VIII, Division 1.

 Closure heads shall have pressure and temperature ratings equal to or in excess of the requirements of para.
 403.2.1.
-It is not the intent of this Code to necessarily extend the design requirements of Section VIII, Division 1, to other components in which closure heads are part of a complete assembly.
+It is not the intent of this Code to necessarily extend the design requirements of ASME BPVC, Section VIII, Division 1, to other components in which closure heads are part of a complete assembly.